myquay/michael-mckenna.com/README.md

 The contract between Hugo and the Win95 JavaScript bundle is carried by `data-window-*` attributes rendered by the theme.
 Content-specific names, icons, application identifiers, and window kinds should be defined through content front matter and `file-metadata.html` wherever possible.
 Desktop shortcuts point to that rendered metadata instead of duplicating an application catalogue in JavaScript.

+Explorer window identity is independent from folder identity.
+Each top-level Explorer launch receives an `explorer-window-N` instance id and its own navigation, tree, view, geometry, and taskbar state.
+Navigating to another folder hydrates that folder into the same instance; launching Explorer again creates another independent top-level window and taskbar button, matching the original Windows 95 model.

+The active maximized content window owns the browser URL.
+Maximizing a window and navigating inside a maximized Explorer push shareable route history, while normal floating windows can navigate without taking URL ownership.
+This is the intentional web-specific extension that preserves canonical deep linking and complete server-rendered pages.

 The home `WINDOW` output is assembled by `desktop-context.html`.
 It supplies desktop shortcuts, shell-owned Explorer windows, RSS Setup, and About for on-demand hydration; the full-page layouts remain responsible for rendering the single taskbar.

 Window layout, taskbar ordering, Explorer view preferences, and desktop shortcut positions are persisted in local storage under `michael95.osState`.
 Changes to that state shape should include a migration in `assets/js/win95/core/state.mjs` and a corresponding unit test.